kitnato/neverquest/source/data/manual.md

 The caravan allows interacting with crew members that each provide essential services like accessing higher stages and unlocking new capabilities.
 [Death](#death) is but a temporary setback and **retiring** allows for [fresh start](#retirement) with game-changing bonuses.

-Stages will increase indefinitely, and there are many secrets to uncover and unique enemies to fight.
+Stages will increase indefinitely with many secrets to uncover and unique enemies to fight.
 Will you be able to piece together the true ending?

 ## You